BRITAIN IS A THEOCRACY

 Getting back to the Queen – we can never know what any religionists actually do believe but the Queen has to pretend to believe in all the Christian stuff.
 I don’t know why we still indulge religionists/supernaturalists.
 Within the mental health field it is accepted that you shouldn’t endorse the crazy beliefs and delusions of patients.
 We should not indulge the credulity of any believers and certainly we should not accord them any special respect for having these beliefs.
 It is both ridiculous and insulting to ask us to ‘respect’ those who have supernatural beliefs let alone give the Church of England, its leaders and followers special privileges.
 One of the worst aspects of this is the existence of Faith schools.

-To segregate children according to their parents supernatural beliefs is so wrong.
+To segregate children into different schools according to their parents supernatural beliefs is so wrong.

 Sure, the Church of England gained a reputation for not believing in anything and being shy in speaking about things that really mattered.
 But it was a brilliant way of creating an inclusive church.
 The parish church was to be a place where, under God, the English would find an oddly workable unity.